junaidzm13/mini-interpreter-challenge/README.md

 #### Substring replacement

-`replace` function returns a new string obtaining by replacing each substring of target in source with replacement string.
-Source string remains unchanged
+`replace` function returns a new String obtaining by replacing each substring of target in source with replacement String.
+Source String remains unchanged

 Arguments:
 - source: String
 - target: String
 - replacement: String

-Providing argument(s) of any type other than string will result in an error.
+Providing argument(s) of any type other than String will result in an error.

 Example:
 ```